dubstepdragon/consent-cards/README.md

 ## How to use

 1. Use the VCC link to add to the Creator Companion
 2. Use the Helpful Editor Window to generate the managers, and panels needed.
+(This is a wip and will be finished in the next update)
 3. Edit the Details of each of the indicators.
 4. Upload your VRChat World!